SO9010/Elephant-Editor/README.md

 #### Compiling details

+DEPENDENCIES:
+##### Arch
+    sudo pacman -S sdl2 sdl2_image sdl2_ttf
+Compiling:
-    All you need to do is go into the build dir and then type make then to run it do "./pix".
+All you now need to do is change directory into the build one and use the "make" command
 #### Current ways to work

 * Press "ctrl p" to add more cells evenly to every side